NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Stone Giant.md

 abilities_mid:
   - name: ""
   - name: "Swat Projectile"
-    desc: "`pf2:r`  **Requirements** The stone giant must have a free hand but can Release anything as part of this reaction\n**Trigger** The giant is targeted by a physical ranged attack\n**Effect** The stone giant gains a +4 circumstance bonus to AC against the triggering attack.
+    desc: "`pf2:r`  **Requirements** The stone giant must have a free hand but can Release anything as part of this reaction\n\n**Trigger** The giant is targeted by a physical ranged attack\n* * *\n\n**Effect** The stone giant gains a +4 circumstance bonus to AC against the triggering attack.
 If the attack misses and the projectile was made of stone, the giant can throw it back at the attacker as a rock ranged Strike."

 attacks:
   - name: ""